slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The most difficult is the decision to act, the rest is just tenacity."
 -- Andrea Earhart*

+> *"About 99% of the time, the right time is right now."
+-- Kevin Kelly*

 ### Why people procrastinate?